Match Playing Conditions

 3.7 Use of artificial lights

-In the event of dew, the umpires may instruct the Head Groundsman to use ropes, dragged across the outfield, to reduce the effects of dew.
+In the event of dew, the umpires may instruct the Head Groundsman to use ropes, dragged across the outfield, along with any other relevant equipment to reduce the effects of dew.
 This may be done before start of play (after the Toss) and/or during the Time-Outs and/or during the interval.
 In extreme conditions, the umpires may instruct the Head Groundsman to use ropes at the fall of every wicket.

 3.10.1 Advertising on grounds